AdobeDocs/experience-manager-65.en/help/assets/launch.md

    ![2019-07-22_18-08-47](assets/2019-07-22_18-08-47.png)

-   You will now select a report suite.
+   Now select a report suite.

 ### Selecting a report suite {#selecting-a-report-suite}

 1. Near the upper-right corner of the Adobe Analytics page, to the right of the **[!UICONTROL Search Reports]** field, select the correct report suite from the drop-down list.
 If there are multiple report suites available and you are unsure which one to use, contact your Adobe Analytics administrator who can help you select which report suite to use.

    In the illustration below, a user created a report suite named *DynamicMediaViewersExtensionDoc* and selected it from the drop-down list.
-The report suite name is for illustration purposes only; the name of the report suite you ultimately select will differ.
+The report suite name is for illustration purposes only.
+The name of the report suite you ultimately select is up to you.

    If no report suite is available, you or your Adobe Analytics administrator must create one before you can proceed any further with the configuration.